mrdobbs2010/AWS_Defense_in_Depth/README.md

 # AWS Defense in Depth
 This project demonstrates a defense in depth approach to securing cloud resources using AWS and Terraform.
+### Note: You must have an AWS account.
+You must have Visual Studio with Terraform and AWSCLI configured.
+Satisfy these prerequisites before moving forward!
 ## Table of Contents
 * Overview
 * Features